 The art market has historically been an under-serviced, under-documented asset class.
 Transactions in the art world have often been casually conducted compared to comparably sized transactions in other asset classes, such as securities, private equity, or real estate.
 Many collectors have traditionally conducted themselves as hobbyists and relied on the judgment and integrity of art market professionals without performing adequate due diligence or obtaining adequate contractual assurances.

 We are trying to correct the ingrained culture of casual dealing.
-We see a crying need to address issues specific to the art market—provenience, provenance, title, authenticity, condition, and international trade restrictions—with precision and sensitivity in contracts for private sales, auction consignments, art loans, and art funds.
+We address issues specific to the art market—provenience, provenance, title, authenticity, condition, and international trade restrictions—with precision in contracts for private sales, auction consignments, art loans, and art funds.
 Our clients generally understand the need for careful pre-acquisition investigation; they increasingly appreciate the need for well-crafted transactional documentation.